mandelsoft/documents/config/README.md

-This feature is tightly coupled with the decomposition of the overall installer into separately processed configuration element types, in best case with the extensibility of the set of element types and a reconcilation approach.
+This feature is tightly coupled with the decomposition of the overall installer into separately processed configuration element types, in best case combined with the extensibility of the set of element types, and a reconcilation approach.
 The last feature is required to be able to react on changes of the set of configuration elements and their attribution appearing after the initial process has been started.
 Therefore, it combines most of the elements shown before to drastically increase the expressive power of the overall system as well as the abstraction available for the installer implementation.
+It can asynchronously decompose into other configuration elements and combine this with own synchronization and ordering logic.

 ### Git Ops versus Configuration/Installation